Ultimate Guide on How to Plan a 2 Days trip From Hyderabad

 • Overnight Option: If you want to linger, a stay near the dam or in nearby guesthouses lets you explore more without rushing.

-Bidar has always felt like a hidden gem to me.
-About 140 km from Hyderabad, the city is a mix of history, culture and architectural marvels that seem frozen in time.
+Bidar always feels like a hidden gem.
+About 146 km from Hyderabad, the city is a mix of history, culture and architectural marvels that seem frozen in time.
 The main attraction, Bidar Fort, is one of those places where you feel like every stone has a story to tell.
-Walking through its massive gates, exploring the secret corridors and climbing to the ramparts gave me the perfect sense of adventure and history rolled into one.
+Walking through its massive gates, exploring the secret corridors and climbing to the ramparts give the perfect sense of adventure and history rolled into one.

-But Bidar isn’t just about the fort.
-The city itself has several ancient gurudwaras, mosques and monuments that I found utterly charming.
-Wandering through its quiet streets lined with centuries-old architecture, I couldn’t resist stopping every few steps to click photos or just soak in the atmosphere.
+But Bidar is not just about the fort.
+The city itself has several ancient gurudwaras, mosques and monuments that are utterly charming.
+Wandering through its quiet streets lined with centuries-old architecture, you can not resist stopping every few steps to click photos or just soak in the atmosphere.
 There’s a sense of calm here that’s rare, making it ideal for a weekend getaway.

 Why I love Bidar and tips for your visit: